-D3.3 is the monitoring and evaluation (M&E) building block that focuses on assessing stakeholder participation and user satisfaction with the Living Lab experience.
-This shall be accomplished by equipping the local facilitator teams of demonstrator and concept case sites with guidance to monitor, evaluate, manage and steer their Living Lab processes from the start.
-The objective is to meet the targeted quality standards of PHUSICOS, and to initiate corrective action if needed for improving stakeholder engagement.
+This deliverable D3.4 Monitoring & Evaluation scheme to assess stakeholder participation and user satisfaction with Living Labs experience, version 2 is a further elaboration of D3.3.
+The approach for monitoring and evaluation (M&E) outlined in this deliverable focuses on assessing stakeholder participation and user satisfaction in the Living Labs.
+The report provides the local facilitator teams of demonstrator and concept case sites with guidance to monitor, evaluate, manage and steer their Living Lab processes.